miaoli-psy/miaoli-psy.github.io/research.md

 TO BE CONTINUE!

-## Master thesis
+## Master thesis (Jan 2018 - July 2018)

 From past experience to future anticipation: neuro correlates for temporal preparation.
 Supervised by [Dr. Sander Los](https://www.vupsy.nl/staff-members/sander-los/) and Dr. Joram van Driel.

-#### Please contact me if you’d like to voluntarily participate my experiments at Université de Lille.
+#### Please contact me if you'd like to voluntarily participate my experiments at Universit� de Lille.